-Chicago customers lost a challenge to the Chicago 9% amusement tax on Internet streaming services.
+Chicago customers lost a challenge to the Chicago 9% amusement tax on Internet streaming services, popularly called the “Netflix” tax.
 A Cook County court held that the amusement tax did not violate federal or state laws or Constitutional clauses as claimed by the customers.
 The court found that the 9% tax:

 - did not violate the federal Internet Tax Freedom Act (ITFA);